subzeroid/instagrapi/README.md

 ### Features

-1. Performs public (`_gql` or `_a1` suffix methods) or private/auth (`_v1` suffix methods) requests depending on the situation (to avoid Instagram limits)
+1. Performs Public API (web, anonymous) or Private API (mobile app, authorized) requests depending on the situation (to avoid Instagram limits)
 2. Challenge Resolver have [Email](/examples/challenge_resolvers.py) (as well as recipes for automating receive a code from email) and [SMS handlers](/examples/challenge_resolvers.py)
 3. Support upload a Photo, Video, IGTV, Albums and Stories
-4. Support work with User, Media, Insights, Collections and Direct objects
+4. Support work with User, Media, Insights, Collections, Location (Place), Hashtag and Direct objects
+5. Like, Follow, Edit account (Bio) and much more else
-5. Insights by posts and stories
+6. Insights by account, posts and stories
-6. Build stories with custom background and font animation
+7. Build stories with custom background, font animation, swipe up link and mention users
+8. In the next release, account registration and captcha passing will appear

 ### Install